LearnersGuild/guide/Runway/README.md

 - HTML5 and CSS
 - Basic JavaScript
 - Object Oriented and Functional Programming
-- Basic Algorithm Scripting (try to get through about half)
+- Basic Algorithm Scripting

 #### Development Environment and Tooling

 - Download and install the [Atom][atom] editor
 - Read chapters 1 and 2 of the [Atom Flight Manual][atom-flight-manual]
-- Go through Codecademy's [Learn the Command Line][codecademy-cli] course
+- Complete Codecademy's [Learn the Command Line][codecademy-cli] course
 - Complete the [Try Git][cs-try-git] course
+- Get oriented to GitHub with [Hello World][gh-hello-guide], [Understanding the GitHub Flow][gh-flow-guide]

 #### Non-technical Prep